 I think that we can easily make a table of spatial 3-valent graphs with more than seven crossings through Orb and plantri.
 In Fact, plantri says, there exist 39 planar 3-connected graphs which have two 3-valent vertices and eight 4-valent vertices.
-I check these graphs, and I think there exist 35 prime θ -polyhedra with eight 4-valent vertices.
+I checked these graphs, and I think there exist 35 prime θ -polyhedra with eight 4-valent vertices.
 It costs much time to obtain spatial 3-valent graph diagrams by substituting tangles for 4-valent vertices.
 For prime θ -curves and handcuff graphs with up to seven crossings, the Yamada polynomial is very useful to classify them.
 However, I do not know how powerful the Yamada polynomial for θ -curves and handcuff graphs with more than seven crossings or complete graphs on four vertices.
 I would like to research this question.
-Moreover, I try to develop a new invariant which can classify those 3-valent spatial graphs.